abrahimcse/linux-rhcsa-course/README.md

 ## Repository Structure

-Each chapter is written in a separate Markdown file.
+Each chapter is written in a separate file.

 ```text
 linux-rhcsa-course/